mattgriffindev/waggy-tails/README.md

 - ***How this has been achieved:***

     - On entering the website, users will see a clean and readable navigation bar to navigate to each section, and a call-to-action button that links directly to the Contact section.
-The navigation bar is fixed to allow users to access it from anywhere on the website (see below image).<br>
+The navigation bar is fixed to allow users to access it from anywhere on the website (see image below).<br>
     ![Screenshot of navbar](assets/img/sc-navbar.png)<br>
     - The Hero image and text convey the company’s main message: this is a dog grooming salon covering Cwmbran and the surrounding areas with the aim of making customers’ dogs look, smell, and feel great.
-This is accompanied by another call-to-action button that links directly to the Contact section (see below image).<br>
+This is accompanied by another call-to-action button that links directly to the Contact section (see image below).<br>
     ![Screenshot of Hero section](assets/img/sc-hero.png)<br>
-    - The *Treatments & Prices* section details the different treatments available, which includes a brief description, a price list, and an accompanying image (see below image).<br>
+    - The *Treatments & Prices* section details the different treatments available, which includes a brief description, a price list, and an accompanying image (see image below).<br>
     ![Screenshot of Treatments & Prices section](assets/img/sc-treatments.png)<br>
-    - The *Reasons to Choose Us* section details the various reasons to choose the company over its competitors (see below image).<br>
+    - The *Reasons to Choose Us* section details the various reasons to choose the company over its competitors (see image below).<br>
     ![Screenshot of Reasons to Choose Us section](assets/img/sc-reasons.png)<br>
-    - The *Reviews* section displays positive feedback from previous customers (see below image).<br>
+    - The *Reviews* section displays positive feedback from previous customers (see image below).<br>
     ![Screenshot of Customer Reviews section](assets/img/sc-reviews.png)<br>
     - The *Get in Touch* section includes a simple contact form that allows users to send a message to the company.
-On submission, the user receives an immediate notification that someone will contact them as soon as possible (see below image).<br>
+On submission, the user receives an immediate notification that someone will contact them as soon as possible (see image below).<br>
     ![Screenshot of contact form](assets/img/sc-contact-form.png)<br>
     - The *Get in Touch* section also includes an email address hyperlink that will automatically open a user's email application and autofill the email address in the "To" field, the subject 'Mail from our site' in the "Subject" field, and the text 'Thank you for contacting Waggy Tails.
-Please let us know how we can help you...' in the body (see below image).<br>
+Please let us know how we can help you...' in the body (see image below).<br>
     ![Screenshot of Get in Touch section](assets/img/sc-contact.png)<br>
-    - The *Footer* provides other contact details and opening hours along with social media links to Facebook, Twitter, and Instagram, which open in a new browser tab (see below image).<br>
+    - The *Footer* provides other contact details and opening hours along with social media links to Facebook, Twitter, and Instagram, which open in a new browser tab (see image below).<br>
     ![Screenshot of Footer section](assets/img/sc-footer.png)<br>

 **Further Testing**